 Sister Zita Telkamp entered religious life from St. Mary in Brussels, IL.
 Her 6th grade teacher, Sister Innocent, CDP—a missionary for many years in one of the poorest areas in Puerto Rico—was one of her influences to become a Sister.
 Sister Zita said, "Her kindness and the many stories she told us of her experience teaching little children about God and my reading the monthly edition of the Maryknoll Mission Magazine influenced my decision to become a religious."

-Sister Zita Telkamp is the program director at La Posada Providencia, a sponsored ministry of the Sisters of Divine Providence located in the Rio Grande Valley in South Texas.
-She has been in this position since 2009.
-La Posada was built as an emergency shelter for men, women, and families fleeing from political oppression, natural disasters, and poverty, who are seeking asylum in the United States.
-Under Sister Zita’s direction, the shelter, which operates 24 hours a day, 365 days a year, has dramatically expanded its capacity to serve its clients.
+Sister Zita is the Program Director at La Posada Providencia, a sponsored ministry of the Sisters of Divine Providence located in the Rio Grande Valley in South Texas.
+She has been in this position since 2008.
+La Posada was founded as an emergency shelter for men, women and families fleeing from political oppression, natural disorders and poverty, who are seeking asylum in the United States.
+Under her direction, the shelter, which operates 24 hours a day, 365 days a year, has drastically expanded its capacity to serve its clients.

-In 2013, Sister Zita was nominated for the Lumen Christi Award, which is presented yearly to an individual or group working in one of America’s mission dioceses who demonstrates how the power of faith can transform lives and communities.
-We are proud that Sister Zita was a finalist, which was accompanied by a $10,000 grant for La Posada’s ministry.
+In 2013, Sister Zita was chosen by Bishop Daniel Flores from the Brownsville Diocese as a nominee for the Catholic Extension Lumen Christi Award.
+This award is presented annually to an individual or group working in one of America’s mission dioceses who have demonstrated how the power of faith can transform lives and communities.
+We are proud that Sister Zita was a finalist which was accompanied by a $10,000 grant for La Posada’s ministry.

-Of her work, Sister Zita says, “I am at peace no matter where or in what ministry I am invited by the Community to serve.”
+Of her work, Sister Zita said, “I am at peace no matter where or in what ministry I am invited by my Community to serve.”